 - After the shape adjustments, leave it for a while without moving it and dry well.

 Merino wool, an animal-derived fiber, has the disadvantage of being easily eaten by insects because of the protein contained in the fiber.
 However, the risk of insect damage can be reduced by proper care.

 - If there is any dirt left, it can attract insects, so be sure to wash thoroughly before storing.

 - Steam from an iron can effectively kill insects by heat.
-Use a medium temperature setting when ironing, and after steam, dry it completely before storing it.
+Use a medium temperature setting when ironing, and after steam, dry well before storing it.

 - Keep well-ventilated.
 Avoid humid environments.

 - Vacuum storage bags are also effective in preventing insect damage.
 Air left in the bag will allow insects to survive.
-Therefore make sure to completely seal the bag before storing it.
+Make sure to completely vacuum it and make it air-tight before storing.
 Please note that vacuum sealing may cause wrinkles.